borenstein-lab/burrito/README.md

 ### If you use BURRITO, please cite:

-McNally, C., Eng, A., Noecker, C., Gagne-Maynard, W., & Borenstein, E. (2017).
-BURRITO: An interactive tool for visualizing taxa-function relationships in microbiome data.
-Submitted.
+McNally, C.P., Eng, A., Noecker, C., Gagne-Maynard, W.C., and Borenstein, E. (2018).
+BURRITO: An Interactive Multi-Omic Tool for Visualizing Taxa–Function Relationships in Microbiome Data.
+Frontiers in Microbiology 9. doi:10.3389/fmicb.2018.00365